bitRAKE/fasmg-umbrella/README.md

 - Backward compatiblity is not a goal of umbrella libraries.

-EXAMPLES:
+Examples:
+---

-	In the `\examples` directory several small programs can be build with fasmg.
+- In the `\examples` directory several small programs can be build with fasmg.
 A clone of the repository should be sufficient, `envionment.cmd` from a command prompt establishes the needed changs to the environment.

-	File naming makes a distinction between several types of source code: `.asm` are main project files, `.inc` generates code at inclusion, and `.g` files create abstractions (no code generation at inclusion).
+- File naming makes a distinction between several types of source code: `.asm` are main project files, `.inc` generates code at inclusion, and `.g` files create abstractions (no code generation at inclusion).

 QUESTION & ANSWER: